Gabriel Jesus: Style of play

-A talented and versatile forward, Jesus is capable of playing in several attacking positions: he has been deployed as a center forward, as an out-and-out striker, as a false 9, as an inside forward, as a winger or as an attacking midfielder.
-Jesus is renowned for his pace, technical skills, dribbling ability, creativity, finishing, movement, and work ethic.
-Former Brazilian striker Ronaldo has praised Jesus and touted him for future success with the Brazilian national team.
-He has been praised by Manchester City’s Pep Guardiola that of the players he has worked with, he is the ‘best striker/defender’.
+A versatile forward, Jesus is capable of playing in several attacking positions: he has been deployed as a center forward, as an out-and-out striker, as a false 9, as an inside forward, as a winger or as an attacking midfielder.
+Jesus is renowned for his technical skills, dribbling ability, creativity, movement, and work ethic.
+Former Brazilian striker Ronaldo has praised Jesus and touted him for future success with the Brazil national team.
+He has been praised by Manchester City's Pep Guardiola that of the players he has worked with, he is the ‘best striker/defender’.

 In October 2019, Jesus said he was open to switching to a winger role at Manchester City in the hope of getting more playing time, though he acknowledged that there was still intense competition in the team for a starting spot out on the wing.

 Upon joining Arsenal, Jesus has been placed up-front as a striker in a 4-3-3 formation.

 Personal life

 Gabriel Jesus came to England with his mother and older brother, along with two friends.
-He comes from a religious family and reportedly chose to wear the number 33 in tribute to the age at which Jesus Christ is believed to have been crucified.
+He comes from a religious family and reportedly chose to wear the number 33 in tribute to the age at which Jesus Christ was crucified.
 He and Neymar got matching tattoos in August 2016 depicting a boy overlooking a favela.

-Appearing in EA Sports' FIFA video game series, Jesus's goal celebration – ‘Alô-mãe’ ("Hello, mother" in English), where he makes a telephone gesture – features in FIFA 19.
+Jesus' signature goal celebration, ‘Alô mãe’ ("Hello, mother" in English) where he makes a telephone gesture – has featured in the FIFA video games.